 For all these reasons, while a few drinks occasionally aren’t going to harm you, it’s probably better to give alcohol a complete miss during periods of heavy, daily training – and certainly in the run-up to competition.

 I believe that to be successful in life you need to have a sustainable lifestyle – whether that be the sports you participate in recreationally, your job or whatever you’re passionate about (adds Conrad Stoltz).

-I’ve been racing triathlon professionally for 23 years now and I believe my longevity is largely attributed to living a healthy, balanced lifestyle without going to extremes in an attempt to better my performance.
+I’ve been racing triathlon professionally for over 20 years now and I believe my longevity is largely attributed to living a healthy, balanced lifestyle without going to extremes in an attempt to better my performance.